 Proper lighting and background are important to consider.
 Natural lighting works best.
-Do NOT take a Skype interview or record a video interview in your car, outdoors, or in your home with children or pets in the background making noise.
+Do NOT take a Zoom interview or record a video interview in your car, outdoors, or in your home with children or pets in the background making noise.
 (Yes, all of the above have happened with our candidates - trust us on this.
 Your barking dog is not cute during an interview.)
 Make sure you are in a well-lit, clutter-free room and there are no personal objects behind you.
-No one needs to be distracted by your family photos, yesterday’s coffee mug or a disorganized desktop.
+No one needs to be distracted by your family photos, yesterday’s coffee mug, or a disorganized desktop.

 4. Close Out Your Apps

 It’s a good idea to close out any apps you have running before beginning the interview.
-Email or Facebook notification sounds might seem unprofessional to the interviewer and will distract you.
-The only thing you should have in front of you during a Skype interview is the interviewer and your resume/notes.
-If you are looking away from the camera frequently, you will come across as disinterested.
+Email or Facebook notification sounds are unprofessional and a distraction.
+The only thing you should have in front of you during a Zoom interview is the interviewer and your resume/notes.
+If you are looking away from the camera frequently, or checking your phone, you will come across as disinterested.

 5. Be an Active Listener

 Maintaining natural eye contact during a video interview means you look at the camera and NOT the screen.
 If you look at the screen, it will seem like you are staring downwards, which won't leave a good impression.
 Make sure you smile, nod your head in agreement and use words of acknowledgment when the interviewer is speaking such as “yes”, “ok” or “hmm”.
-Ask well thought out questions to show interest and preparation, but never interrupt the speaker.
+Ask thoughtful questions to show interest and preparation, but never interrupt the speaker.
 Asking for clarification on points he or she is making shows you are actively listening and engaged.

 Last Word on Video Interviewing